shuding/nextra/examples/swr-site/mdx/en/docs/mutation.md

 send a POST request to modify the remote data and try to fetch the latest one (revalidate).

-But many POST APIs will just return the updated data directly, so we don’t need to revalidate again.
-Here’s an example showing the “local mutate - request - update” usage:
+But many POST APIs will just return the updated data directly, so we don't need to revalidate again.
+Here's an example showing the "local mutate - request - update" usage:

 ```jsx
 mutate('/api/user', newUser, false) // use `false` to mutate without revalidation